 A defining characteristic of non-Hermitian systems is possibility for the formation of exceptional points where eigenvalues and vectors coalesce and no longer form a complete basis.
 While extensively discussed in \textit{classical} systems such as photonic crystals \cite{bergholtz2021exceptional}, signatures of exceptional points in open \textit{quantum} systems are less clear.

 To shed light on their spectroscopic signatures, we start from discussing their impact on the single-particle spectral function

-While the spectral function exhibits a discontinuity in $\omega$ at the exceptional point in each eigenstate $n$ that coalesces, the full spectral function $A=\sum_m A_m$ remains a smooth function of $\omega$.
-We illustrate the eigenstate-resolved discontinuity in the inset of Fig. \ref{fig:bernal-bilayer}(f), meanwhile in the main panel of Fig. \ref{fig:bernal-bilayer}(f) we plot the full spectral function.
-The reason this discontinuity is not inherited by the full spectral function is a fine cancellation due to contour-reversal symmetry where while differences of $\xi$ terms lead to discontinuities, these \textit{discontinuities cancel} when $n$ is summed over.
+While the spectral function exhibits a non-analyticity in $\omega$ at the exceptional point in each eigenstate $n$ that coalesces, the full spectral function $A=\sum_m A_m$ remains a smooth function of $\omega$.
+We illustrate the eigenstate-resolved non-analyticity in the inset of Fig. \ref{fig:bernal-bilayer}(f), meanwhile in the main panel of Fig. \ref{fig:bernal-bilayer}(f) we plot the full spectral function.
+The reason this non-analyticity is not inherited by the full spectral function is a fine cancellation due to contour-reversal symmetry where while differences of $\xi$ terms lead to non-analyticities, these non-analyticities \textit{cancel} when $n$ is summed over.
 This property of exceptional points showing up in state-resolved responses but vanishing when all states are summed over is inherited by the other response properties as well.

-\subsubsection{Diamagnetic Optical Conductivity}
+\subsubsubsection{Diamagnetic Optical Conductivity}